stefansbv/transfer/README.md

 Acknowledgements
 ----------------

-Concepts, blocks of code or even entire modules, comments and documentation are borrowed and/or inspired from the [Sqitch](https://github.com/theorx/sqitch) project by @theory.
+Concepts, blocks of code and even entire modules, comments and documentation are borrowed and/or inspired from the excelent [Sqitch](https://github.com/theory/sqitch) project by @theory.
 Thank you!

 License And Copyright
 ---------------------

-TODO
+TODO!